btcpayserver/btcpayserver-doc/docs/Wallet.md

 ##### Signing with a wallet supporting PSBT

-PSBT (**Partially Signed Bitcoin transactions**) is an interchange format for Bitcoin transactions that are not fully signed yet.
+PSBT (**Partially Signed Bitcoin Transactions**) is an interchange format for Bitcoin transactions that are not fully signed yet.
 PSBT is supported in BTCPay Server and can be signed with compatible hardware and software wallets.

 The construction of a fully signed Bitcoin transaction goes through the following steps: